sleetplayground/sleet_subaccount_store_contract/README.md

 First, generate a key pair.
 You have two options:

 1. Using NEAR CLI:
+> Human note: AI is outdated, this command does not work as far as I know! ❄️😀
 ```bash
 near generate-key
 ```
 This will create a key pair and save it in your local credentials directory.
 The public key will be displayed in the terminal.

 2. Using JavaScript on the client side:
 ```javascript